 To Whenua Garden

-To Whenua is approximately 14 acres of land on which Elle & John run dry stock, grow their own vegetables, have a large chicken run and supply all their own firewood.
+To Whenua consists of approximately 14 acres of land on which Elle & John run dry stock, grow their own vegetables, have a large chicken run and supply all their own firewood.
 They run the property as sustainably as possible while following many organic principles.
 For them the garden is as much part of the wider landscape it sits in.

-During the renovations of the garden, several great features were discovered, and these have been given a new lease on life while adding other interesting features.
+During the renovations of the gardens, several great features were discovered, and these have been given a new lease on life while adding other interesting features.

 To Whenua offers artist studio & garden tours by arrangement only.
 To make an appointment; email or call us for more details.